-US service member shot dead in Jordan
+US service members shot dead in Jordan

 The US began training Syrian rebels at locations in Jordan and Turkey last year as part of the continuing fight against ISIS in the region.

 The pace and success of the training operation has come under scrutiny over the past year or so as ISIS made gains in the region through the end of 2015.
-At least one Syrian rebel trained through the US program has asked for increased assistance.